Information explosion: Challenges

 Even though the abundance of information can be beneficial in several levels, some problems may be of concern such as privacy, legal and ethical guidelines, filtering and data accuracy.
 Filtering refers to finding useful information in the middle of so much data, which relates to the job of data scientists.
 A typical example of a necessity of data filtering (data mining) is in healthcare since in the next years is due to have EHRs (Electronic Health Records) of patients available.
 With so much information available, the doctors will need to be able to identify patterns and select important data for the diagnosis of the patient.
 On the other hand, according to some experts, having so much public data available makes it difficult to provide data that is actually anonymous.

 Another point to take into account is the legal and ethical guidelines, which relates to who will be the owner of the data and how frequently he/she is obliged to the release this and for how long.

 With so many sources of data, another problem will be accuracy of such.
 An untrusted source may be challenged by others, by ordering a new set of data, causing a repetition in the information.

 According to Edward Huth, another concern is the accessibility and cost of such information.
 The accessibility rate could be improved by either reducing the costs or increasing the utility of the information.
 The reduction of costs according to the author, could be done by associations, which should assess which information was relevant and gather it in a more organized fashion.

 Web servers

 As of August 2005, there were over 70 million web servers.
 As of September 2007 there were over 135 million web servers.

 Blogs

-According to Technorati, the number of blogs doubles about every 6 months with a total of 35.3 million blogs as of April 2006.
-This is an example of the early stages of logistic growth, where growth is approximately exponential, since blogs are a recent innovation.
-As the number of blogs approaches the number of possible producers (humans), saturation occurs, growth declines, and the number of blogs eventually stabilizes.
+According to Technorati, the number of blogs was doubling about every 6 months with a total of 35.3 million blogs as of April 2006.